-A token, in DeFi’s case, is a virtual asset minted, issued and managed on a blockchain.
+A token, in the case of DeFi, is a virtual asset minted, issued and managed on a blockchain.
 Digital tokens are securely coded so they can be transferred instantaneously and are programmed to carry a bunch of functionalities.
 Tokenization is a native feature of the Ethereum blockchain, meaning it can provide DeFi platforms on the same blockchain with a range of economic benefits.
 Digital tokens have come out as a secure way for users on DeFi platforms to store their asset values, and trade without ever risking the actual assets.

-DeFi platforms usually offer tokens to provide users with an attractive deal to invest in a particular platform: some protocols give away platform specific tokens that give the tokenholders governance powers, or these tokens can incentivize users to try out a certain application.
+DeFi platforms usually offer tokens to provide users with an attractive deal to invest in a particular platform.
+Some protocols give away platform specific tokens that give the tokenholders governance powers.
+Others can incentivize users to try out a certain application.
 For instance, the Yearn.Finance platform offers the $YFI token, and Compound gives out the $COMP token.

-Stablecoins are essentially cryptocurrencies, the only difference is that the value of a stablecoin can be tethered to the value of another cryptocurrency, a physical currency like the US dollar, or even the price of a valuable physical asset, like gold.
-The primary goal of stablecoins is to reduce the risks associated with the price fluctuations of a regular cryptocurrency, and to offer price stability.
+Stablecoins are essentially cryptocurrencies.
+The only difference is that the value of a stablecoin can be tethered to the value of another cryptocurrency, a physical currency like the US dollar, or even the price of a valuable physical asset, like gold.
+The primary goal of stablecoins is to reduce the risks associated with the price fluctuations of a regular cryptocurrency.
+They also offer price stability.

-Currently, most stablecoins exist as tokens on the Ethereum blockchain across the DeFi space, and are used for payments on DEXes, or for lending and borrowing purposes.
+Currently, most stablecoins exist as tokens on the Ethereum blockchain.
+They are used for payments on DEXes, or for lending and borrowing purposes.
 Some popular stablecoins are USDT, USDC, and DAI.

 6. Synthetic Assets